zsiki/GeoEasy/doc/reference_guide.rst

 This menu option calculates orientations for all unoriented known stations.
 The results are listed in the **Calculation results** window and the orientation angles are stored in the field-books.
-You can view otientation angles if you change the mask to *orientation*
+You can view otientation angles if you change the mask to *orientation*.

 .. code:: text